lammps/lammps/doc/src/Howto_lammps_gui.rst

-There is the menu bar at the top, then the main editor buffer with the input file contents in the center with line numbers on the left and the input colored according to some LAMMPS syntax rules.
-At the bottom is the status bar, which shows the status of LAMMPS execution on the right ("Ready." when idle) and the current working directory on the left.
+There is the menu bar at the top, then the main editor buffer with the input file contents in the center with line numbers on the left and the input colored according to the LAMMPS input file syntax.
+At the bottom is the status bar, which shows the status of LAMMPS execution on the left ("Ready." when idle) and the current working directory on the right.
 The size of the main window will be stored when exiting and restored when starting again.
 The name of the current file in the buffer is shown in the window title and the text `*modified*` is added in case the buffer has modifications that are not yet saved to a file.

 Opening Files
 ^^^^^^^^^^^^^

-The LAMMPS GUI application will try to open the first command line argument as input file; further arguments are ignored.
+The LAMMPS GUI application will try to open the first command line argument as input file, further arguments are ignored.
 When no argument is given LAMMPS GUI will start with an empty buffer.
 Files can also be opened via the ``File`` menu or by drag-and-drop of a file from a file manager to the editor window.
 Only one